ad-si/adriansieber-com/_drafts/germany-you-failed-the-metric-system.md

 That means if you e.g. name you files accordingly they will automatically be sorted by date as the lexicographical order (alphabetical order) is the same as the chronological order.
-Another example would be skimming of dates in a list.
+Another good example is skimming of dates in a list.
-If you are just interested in the year of a date you don't have to read the useless day and month values first.
+If you are just interested in the year of a date, you don't have to read the useless day and month values first.
 This is even more obvious when you use the full datetime format.
 E.g. 2015-09-23 17:46:23.
-It's neatly ordered by magnitude of denoted time and can be filtered step by step from year over month over day to time.
+It's neatly ordered ascending by magnitude of denoted time and can be filtered step by step from year over month over day to time.

 The funny (or rather sad) thing is that in 1996 the corresponding